rustprooflabs/pgosm-flex/docs/src/custom-indexes.md

 # Indexes

-PgOSM Flex allows customizing all indexes using `.ini` files stored under `flex-config/indexes/`.
+PgOSM Flex allows the indexes on the tables using `.ini` files.
+The default index configuration files are stored under `flex-config/indexes/`.
 The default indexing strategy is baked into the Docker image, to use the defaults you can follow the instructions throughout the documentation without any adjustments.

+## Map Volume in `docker run`

-To customize indexes map the path of your custom index definitions folder to the Docker container under `/app/flex-config/indexes`.
+To customize indexes, map the path of your custom index definitions folder to the Docker container under `/app/flex-config/indexes`.
 This overwrites the default indexing scheme with the custom folder.
+You must define an INI file for each of the layers included by your chosen `layerset`.
+The easiest approach is to copy the existing directory with all of the index definitions, then customize those to your needs.

 The following command assumes you have the PgOSM Flex project cloned into the `~/git/pgosm-flex` folder.
-The `noindexes` example creates the PgOSM Flex tables with indexes beyond the required `PRIMARY KEY`s.
+The `noindexes` example creates the PgOSM Flex tables with only the required `PRIMARY KEY`s.

 ```bash
 docker run --name pgosm -d --rm \